Starting Out

 Whether you’re dreaming of your own remodel or looking for inspiration, we hope this design gives you ideas for creating a kitchen that feels like home.

+Below is a breakdown of materials and costs if you are thinking of remodeling your own kitchen.
 If you like this story, check out our Deck Remodel post.

 Materials & Cost$: